u591316/dat110-project1-startcode/README.md

 ### Handing in the project

-Each group must hand in a link on Canvas to a git-repository containing their implementation and a screen-shot showing the result of running all the unit-tests.
+Each group must hand in a **link** on Canvas to a git-repository containing their implementation and a **screen-shot** showing the result of running all the unit-tests.

-Please remember to hand-in as a member of a group in Canvas: https://hvl365-my.sharepoint.com/:w:/g/personal/akv_hvl_no/EdkQXNKVjmhPrHNtD3n5r74B6KSb7DwmVYf9MA3SIUA4Sw?e=hC5Q9i
+Remember to hand-in as a group as described in the guide available on Canvas.